 It is key to note that there is a difference between accurate depictions of the atrocities occurring in South Asia and an appeal to a mythological ethos.
-Whereas political cartoons and comics that illustrate actual events accurately bring awareness to a situation where it can be consumed by the masses, illustrations of a suffering Mother nation work to negate that suffering for the sake of valorous national struggle.
+Whereas political cartoons and comics that illustrate actual events accurately bring awareness to a situation where it can be consumed by the masses, illustrations of a suffering Mother Nation tend to glorify that suffering for the sake of valorous national struggle.
 The urgency of the situations portrayed in accurate depictions is thus downplayed as a patriotic sacrifice of the people, rather than a call for humanitarian efforts.

 “…when social and political conflict do come into fruition, women of the respective parties are brutalized en masse.”